oracle-livelabs/apex/workflows/6-creating-pages.md

   ![delete developer info](./images/delete-feedback-devinf.png " ")

-12. In the rendering Tree, click **Details** region and then modify the Title of **Details Classic Report** region to **View Invoice**.
+17. In the rendering Tree, click **Details** region and then modify the Title of **Details Classic Report** region to **View Appointment Details**.

   ![change details title](./images/edit-details-region.png " ")

-13. In the Details Page, the patient should be able to fill up a Feedback form and submit it.
+18. In the Details Page, the patient should be able to fill up a Feedback form and submit it.
 On submission it will create an entry in the **PATIENT_FEEDBACK** table for the particular doctor.
 We will customize the Feedback Details Page as follows.

-12. In the rendering tree, right click on **View Appointment Details** and click **Create Region Below**.
+19. In the rendering tree, right click on **View Appointment Details** and click **Create Region Below**.

   ![create region below](./images/create-region-below.png " ")

-13. Select the newly created region in the Rendering Tree and then in the property editor do the following changes.
+20. Select the newly created region in the Rendering Tree and then in the property editor do the following changes.
     - Under Identification,
         - Change the title to **Your Feedback**
         - Set Type as **Form**